 Everyone knows that pregnant women are notorious for having weird cravings (pickles and ice cream, anyone?).
-But if you are pregnant and crave unique smells, like gasoline, you might wonder if mommy brain is making you crazy.
+While weird foods are usually innocuous, others, like craving the smell of gasoline while pregnant, can be more dangerous.

 Cravings for smells – including gasoline – are nearly as common as food cravings.
 While it is generally accepted that it is safe for pregnant women to pump gas, excessive exposure to gasoline fumes can cause kidney, liver, or brain damage, and the death of the mother.
 The baby can suffer from low birth weight, stillbirth, and other effects.